 In this article, we are going to look at social proof definition, how to use social proof in marketing effectively and the best social proof examples from well-known brands.

+What is social proof?
 Social proof or informational social influence is the positive impact generated when people figure out that "everybody is doing that, why should not I?"
 It is a beautiful way of taking website users' interest, increase credibility, and boost your conversions.

 According to Professor Robert Cialdini, people are more likely to act if they see others have already.